Symplectic resolutions of the quotient of R^2 by a non-finite symplectic group: Symplectic resolutions of the quotients and

 and

 Hence

 Summing up these identities, we obtain \eqref{eq:tirearriere}.

-To complete the proof, we need to prove uniform convergence of the series \eqref{eq:defH} defining $ H $, and uniform convergence of all the series obtained by applying a given partial differential operator to all its terms.
+To complete the proof, we need to prove uniform convergence of the series \eqref{eq:defH} defining $ H $, and uniform convergence of all the series obtained by applying a given partial differential operator to all their terms.

 Let $C \subset Z_k $ be a compact neighborhood of $\phi^{-1}(0) $.
-Pulling-back the relation:
+Pulling-back the relation

 we obtain that

 so that $X_n,Y_n $ is bounded on $C$ by some constant $k = {\mathrm{max}}_C |Z| $ that does not depend on $n$.

 Now let us consider $\varphi_k^{-1} ( \phi(C)) \subset \mathbb R^2 $.
 This is a neighborhood of the horizontal line in $\mathbb R^2 $, contained into a band $\mathcal B $ of the form $ - M <q< M $ for some $M \in \mathbb R $.
 In view of Lemma \ref{lem:alphank}, there exists a constant $K$ such that $| \alpha_n(q)/q^k |< K / n^k $ and $| \beta_n(q)/q^k |< K / n^k $ for all $ -M<q<M $, so that